Healthy Family Cooking: Essential Techniques for Beginners

 Probably the best recipe book I've ever read.
 Even if you don't read a large paragraph of chemical, physical, and thermodynamic principles, you can make delicious food by following the recipe.

 But after taking the time to study, you can hopefully get rid of the shackles of recipes and develop your own.
-There is a big chapter dedicated to fast-cooking food (the first time I saw it in such a high-end book), most of which are done in 10-30 minutes, there is no reason not to cook by yourself!
+There is a big chapter dedicated to fast-cooking food (the first time I saw it in such a high-end book), most of which are done in 10-30 minutes, so there is no reason not to cook by yourself!

 There are two regrets about this book for me.
 One is that the whole book focuses on American Food, but Kenji says on his website ( http://www.kenjilopezalt.com/ ) that the second book will "incorporate techniques and ingredients from around the world", so I'm looking forward to it!